 I’ve spent the last twelve days visiting the most beautiful places in Andalucia (pronounced ahn-dah-loo-thee-ah in Spain.)
 My heart is wrenching that I must leave tomorrow morning.
 But before I get on the train to Seville and onto Alicante, I want to share with you some images while I am in the moment.
 I’ll add more of the most beautiful places in Andalucia when I get home.
 But here’s what I want you to see now:

 1.)
 Hammam Al Ándalus Baños Árabes Málaga

 I escaped the exciting hustle-bustle of Malaga city streets to spend the morning in this luxurious Hammam Al Ándalus.
 The Arab people that ruled here during the middle ages brought waterworks, fountains and tiled baths to southern Spain.
-Hence the hammam of Andalucia, which is similar to a Turkish bath or hammams I’ve experienced in Instanbul.
+Hence the hammam of Andalucia is similar to Turkish baths or hammams I’ve experienced in Instanbul and elsewhere.
 But different.

-The spa’s Director of Health is a professor of culture at one of the universities in Granada.
-And so, he adapts traditional methods to today’s treatments.
-First, I was rubbed and scrubbed on a giant hot stone bed.
-Then the masseuse poured warm water over me from a ceramic pitcher.
+After soaking, I was rubbed and scrubbed on a giant hot stone bed in the classic midra or kessa massage model.
+Then the masseuse poured warm water over me from a large ceramic pitcher.
 Heavenly.

 2.)
 Malaga beach restaurants